 Heather Roberge is a designer and educator based in Los Angeles.
-She is the founder and principal of design practice Murmur and currently serves as Chair of UCLA Architecture and Urban Design where she is associate professor.
+She is the founder and principal of design practice Murmur and an associate professor at UCLA Architecture and Urban Design.

 Roberge’s research and professional work investigate the spatial, structural and atmospheric potential that digital technologies have on the theory and practice of building.
 Her teaching emphasizes innovative approaches to material, computation, and manufacturing to expand the formal vocabulary and spatial implications of building envelopes and assemblies.